braze-inc/braze-docs/_docs/_home/content_management/creating_pages.md

 | `HEADING`           | The title of your Heading 2 section.                                                                                                                                                                                                        |
 | `CONTENT`           | The body paragraph for your Heading 2 section.                                                                                                                                                                                              |

 You may add additional metadata and headings as needed, this template is just to get you started.
-For a list of supported YAML metadata, see [Metadata](../../../../_docs/_home/metadata.md).
+For the full list of supported YAML metadata, see [Metadata](../../../_docs/_home/metadata.md).

-## Create or update content
+## Add your content

-Whether you're creating a new page or updating existing content, you'll use the following guidelines. {% multi_lang_include contributing/short_create_a_pull_request.md %}
+Other than the following Braze-specific exceptions, all content should be written using [standard Markdown syntax](https://www.markdownguide.org/basic-syntax/). {% multi_lang_include contributing/minis/creating_a_pull_request.md %}

-{% multi_lang_include contributing/short_cross_reference_other_pages.md %}
+{% multi_lang_include contributing/minis/cross_referencing.md %}

-{% multi_lang_include contributing/short_add_images.md %}
+{% multi_lang_include contributing/minis/adding_images.md %}